IMAnalyst/My_Data_Portfolio/README.md

 - Increase the inventory for Bikes because its the highest selling product

 ## SQL - Data Manipulation
 In this module, I learnt about structured and non-structural databases.
 I also learnt about primary keys, secondary keys and foreign keys and relationships between database schemas.
+For this project, I was tasked with creative queries to retrieve specific data.
+The World base dataset involved many tables such as, population, city, countrycode, districts and IDs.
+This database was huge, so its important as an analyst target specific data, relevant for your findings to produce accurate insights.
+This was a great task to put theory into practice such as filtering, joins, aggregations and subqueries.

 SQL Querey to retrieve the Capital of Spain from the dataset
 ```